carpentry-org/pond/README.md

 ## More info

 You can read the [devlog](/devlog) where I document my progress daily.
+Mostly you can see me fail, which is quite fun.

 <hr/>